yeji0701/yeji0701/README.md

 [![Gmail Badge](https://img.shields.io/badge/Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mailto:yjc7189@gmail.com)](mailto:yjc7189@gmail.com)

 #### 🌞 I am:
-- a fast learner because I'm a good listener
+- a fast learner because I'm a good listener.
-- an energetic data enthusiast
+- an energetic data enthusiast.
-- an insightful analyst
+- an insightful analyst.

 #### 🖋️ My experiences:
 - Fast Campus Data Science School 15th 2020.09~2021.02
 - ELCA Korea CCC Intern 2020.02~2020.07

-#### My skills:
+#### ⚙️ My skills:
--
+- Fluent in English speaking, reading, and writing.
+- People skills such as communication skills, flexibility, teamwork, and management skilss.
+- Data-driven and analytical thinking for problem solving.
+- Usage of Python libraries for gathering, preprocessing, visualizing, and analyzing data.
+- Usage of RDBMS(MySQL), and NO-SQL(MongoDB) for accessing and modifying data from the database.
+- Experience in building on AWS web services.
+- Knowledge in Machine Learning and Deep Learning for NLP and object detection using Tensorflow.

 <!--
 **yeji0701/yeji0701** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.